AdaptivMCP/AdaptivMCP/docs/start_session.md

 This document explains how controllers and assistants should start a session with the GitHub MCP server in this repository.

-These docs are the source of truth for expectations and limits.
-The server does **not** add its own per-task budgets beyond the limits enforced by OpenAI and GitHub; instead, it defines workflows, guardrails, and editing preferences that sit inside whatever limits the environment enforces.
+These docs are the source of truth for expectations and constraints.
+The server does **not** add its own per-task budgets beyond the constraints imposed by the host environment (for example ChatGPT/OpenAI) and GitHub; instead, it defines workflows, guardrails, and editing preferences that operate within whatever constraints the environment enforces.

 ## Recommended startup sequence